 Petr of Šternberk received 200 gold for mediating the agreement, and other mediators also received rewards: „Geben dem Endresen I schock XXIII gr. zerung fur Hans von Kocza vnd fur den Jobst des von Sternbergs schreiber, als er zwischen eyn rat vnd den Behmen teidigat.“ (Give the aforementioned 1 schock and 23 groschen to Hans of Kotzau and to Jobst, the scribe of the Šternberks, who participated in the negotiations between the council and the Czechs.)

 Jobst of Einsiedl remained with the lords from Šternberk until the end of 1453 or perhaps the beginning of 1454, for on June 24, 1453 Jobst still writes under the command of Lord Aleš of Šternberk.
 He then entered the service of the administrator George of Poděbrady, possibly motivated by familial ties to the Šternberk family.
-October 28, 1454 he addresses as secretary of George to Görlitz scribe a letter announcing the imminent arrival of the administrator with King Ladislaus and urges the reservation of necessary accommodations.
+On October 28, 1454, he addresses as secretary of George to Görlitz scribe a letter announcing the imminent arrival of the administrator with King Ladislaus and urges the reservation of necessary accommodations.
 Correspondingly, the rescript of George to the mayor and council of Cheb, dated January 30, 1455 in Wroclaw, is already drafted by Jobst.

 During this period, Jobst of Einsiedl was granted a coat of arms by King Ladislaus the Posthumous, which was elevated by Emperor Frederick III on November 23, 1455.